-To perform laser spectroscopy on HCIs, atoms and the number of electrons removed from the atom must be properly selected.
-The $Z$ scaling of the binding energy suggests that electronic transitions between different $n$ states in the range of visible light for neutral atoms go into the X-ray region for HCIs.
-Instead, the energy differences between hyperfine structures or fine structures increase to an energy where laser spectroscopy is possible.
-For hyperfine structures, hydrogen-like ions of heavy atoms have $\sim 1$ eV energy differences.
-Ions with nuclear spin $I=1/2$ and visible light transition frequencies, which can be regarded as a two-level system as a quantum sensor, are summarized in Table. \ref{HFclock}.
+To perform laser spectroscopy on HCIs, both the atomic species and $Z_{\rm ion}$ must be properly selected.
+The $Z$ scaling of binding energy suggests that electronic transitions between different $n_p$ states, which typically occur in the visible-light range for neutral atoms, shift into the x-ray region for HCIs.
+Instead, energy differences between hyperfine or fine structures increase to a range suitable for laser spectroscopy.
+For hyperfine structures, hydrogen-like ions of heavy atoms exhibit $\sim 1$ eV energy differences.
+Table. \ref{HFclock} summarizes ions with nuclear spin $I=1/2$ and transition frequencies accessible by lasers.
 For fine structures, $\sim 1$ eV energy differences are realized at $Z_{\rm ion}\sim10$.
-Examples of such transitions between fine structures are shown in Fig. \ref{Praceodymium}; the 256 nm transition is between two fine-structure levels.
+An example is the energy-level structure of Pr$^{10+}$, as shown in Fig. \ref{Praceodymium}, where the 255.6 nm transition is between two fine-structure levels.
 The two $5s^24f$ states are another pair of fine structures.
-The transition between J=3 and J=2 states in the $5f6p$ state of Cf$^{16+}$ in Table \ref{TableHCI} is also a transition between fine-structure levels.
+The transition between J=3 and J=2 states in the $5f6p$ state of Cf$^{16+}$, listed in Table \ref{TableHCI}, is also a transition between fine structures.

-Naively, electronic transitions between different orbitals have energy differences larger than energy for visible light.
-An exceptional situation where visible light can drive electronic transitions in HCIs is called level crossing.
-Fig. \ref{LevelCrossing} shows an intuitive understanding of this phenomenon.
-In a hydrogen atom, different $l$ states for the same $n$ are degenerated, where $l$ is the azimuthal quantum number.
-However, in multielectron atoms, the $nl$ states are ordered as $1s,~2s,~2p,~3s,~3p,~4s,~3d,~4p,~5s,~4d,~5p,~6s,~4f,~5d,~6p$.
-Let us take energy of the $5p$ and $4f$ orbitals as an example.
-In the hydrogen-like ion, the $5p$ orbital has a higher energy than the $4f$ orbital, but in the neutral atom, the energy of the $4f$ orbital is higher.
-At a certain $Z_{\rm ion}$ for the HCI, the energy differences between these two states changes its sign, and around $Z_{\rm ion}$, the energy of these two orbitals are approximately the same, as shown in Fig. \ref{LevelCrossing}.
-This phenomenon is called level crossing, and here the transition energy between different electronic orbitals can be in the visible light range.
+Naively, energy differences between different orbitals exceed the energy for visible light.
+However, an exceptional case where visible light can drive electronic transitions in HCIs is known as level crossing \cite{PhysRevA.86.022517}.
+Figure \ref{LevelCrossing} provides an intuitive illustration of this phenomenon.
+In a hydrogen atom, different $l$ states for the same $n_p$ level are degenerate, where $l$ is the azimuthal quantum number.
+However, in multielectron atoms, the $n_p l$ states are ordered from the low energy as $1s,~2s,~2p,~3s,~3p,~4s,~3d,~4p,~5s,~4d,~5p,~6s,~4f,~5d,~6p$.
+Consider, for example, the energy of the $5p$ and $4f$ orbitals.
+In a hydrogen-like ion, the $5p$ orbital has a higher energy than the $4f$ orbital, whereas in a neutral atom, the $4f$ orbital has higher energy.
+At a certain $Z_{\rm ion}$ in HCIs, the energy difference between these two states reverses sign.
+Around this $Z_{\rm ion}$, the energy of the two orbitals is nearly the same, as shown in Fig. \ref{LevelCrossing}, sometimes falling into the visible light range.